 An area where Morocco has achieved gains but must still work on is in its industries.
 Its newly developed industries such as automobile, aeronautics, and electronics have risen in the past few years, but growth among the industries outside of agriculture remains sluggish, with the World Bank indicating the growth rate at only two percent.
 Other industries such as textiles, clothing, and tourism have experienced a decline, and so far, the growth in the new industries have been unable to cover this decline.
 Agriculture remains as the country’s biggest industry, employing around 40% of the country’s total workforce, but being rain-dependent it can be volatile and result in weak output.

 According to the World Bank, the gains made by its new industries and the expansion of Moroccan companies in Western Africa have given the country a boost its position in global value chains.
 But as the World Bank notes, this position, along with its gains in terms of its macroeconomic stability, will depend on the Moroccan government’s pursuit of sound macroeconomic policies and structural reforms.

-The impetus then is not just on lowering the unemployment rate, but at making employment more inclusive in Morocco.
+The impetus then is not just about lowering the unemployment rate but at making employment more inclusive in Morocco.
 Several initiatives do exist, such as social businesses that employ an all-women workforce who receive 100% of profits and cooperatives that conduct activities aimed at improving living standards in rural and urban areas of the country.